Skip to content

 + HOW?

-Ubiquitous Noise investigates electromagnetic environments—imperceptible yet deeply conditioning our experience of life, both urban and planetary.
-The project engages with ‘noise’ as a concept that spans multiple scientific, technical, and aesthetic fields, always situated in a liminal zone between epistemology and perception.
+Everything resonates at a certain frequency.
+This phrase serves as the leitmotif of Ubiquitous Noise.
+The project investigates electromagnetic environments—imperceptible yet deeply conditioning the experience of life, both urban and planetary.
+It engages with ‘noise’ as a concept that spans multiple scientific, technical, and aesthetic fields, always situated in a liminal zone between epistemology and perception.
 It traces electromagnetic noise through various domains: cosmic background radiation detected by radio telescopes, neural background noise in neuroscience, and the electromagnetic pollution of modern communication infrastructures.
+The final installation brings together a spatialized sound environment, a visual essay tracing the multi-scalarity of electromagnetic signals, and a live antenna that integrates the electromagnetic presence of the exhibition space itself.
+Together, these elements immerse visitors in an expanded field of listening and perception.

 Materials Needed: